North Carolina Health Insurance: 2023 Coverage Guide

 North Carolina Affordable Healthcare Insurance

 North Carolinians are able to choose from several health insurance options when buying their own coverage or coverage for their families.
 It’s always a good idea to compare rates and benefits and to understand how different health insurance policies work.
-Also, remember to shop with SmartFinancial for health insurance during the Open Enrollment period, which runs now through August 15, 2021 and opens again in November.
+Also, remember to shop with SmartFinancial for health insurance during the Open Enrollment period.

 When Is Open Enrollment in North Carolina?

 How to Get Health Insurance in North Carolina

 Some people make the mistake of choosing the least expensive health care option because they are on a limited budget.
 However, sometimes, a higher premium plan may save you more money in the long-run, depending on how many times a year you get medical attention and care.
 It’s also important to know which tiers of coverage are available to you and the breakdown of costs.
 One way to estimate your medical costs for the year is to review your medical history for the prior year.
 Consider how often you saw your doctors and the number of prescriptions you need.
 Also consider a health plan based on doctors you’d like to keep, if see if these doctors are in the insurer’s network of providers.

 The smartest way to get the most value for the coverage you need is to compare health insurance companies and health insurance quotes.
 After you submit a form with SmartFinancial we’ll list your options before connecting you with a neighborhood agent so you can buy coverage or ask questions about the plans you’re considering.

 What Types of Health Insurance Are Available in North Carolina?